How design shapes customer behavior without them realizing

 Typography as a trust signal

-When typography is consistent across every touchpoint: website, product, social posts, emails, even invoices your brand feels like a place customers recognize.
-And recognition is currency.
+But when your typography behaves the same way across every touchpoint, site, product, email, social, even invoices, your brand starts to feel like a place they recognize.
+And in branding, recognition is currency.

 Repetition builds trust, not boredom